Types of Parenting Styles Explained by an Expert - Baby Chick

 • They tend to be accepting of their child’s choices.

 • They often prefer being their child’s friend or confidante over playing a parental role.
-Because of the lack of limits or boundaries, children of permissive parents may not have the skills to regulate their emotions or behave (due to lack of experience with limits or rules).
+Because of the lack of limits or boundaries, children of permissive parents may not have the skills to regulate their emotions or behavior (due to a lack of experience with limits or rules).

 • Research indicates that children of permissive parents tend to have trouble with impulse control and are more immature and irresponsible.
 As teens, they are more likely to engage in drug and alcohol use.